 - To assure security, the environment in which the development takes place is made secure with controllable accesses having traceability.
 Access to the development building is strictly monitored by a security person.
 Visitors must sign a log book and record the time of arrival and time of departure to the building.
 All visitors are escorted by authorized personnel at all times.
 All authorized personnel involved fully understand the importance and the rigid implementation of the defined security procedures. - The development begins with the TOE's specification.
-All parties in contact with sensitive information are required to abide by Non-Disclosure Agreements. - Reticles and photomasks are generated from the verified IC database.
-The reticles and photomasks are then handcarried to the wafer fab processing facilities.
+All parties in contact with sensitive information are required to abide by Non-Disclosure Agreements.
+Reticles and photomasks are generated from the verified IC database.
+These are manufactured by Maskshop (see address in [PLC]), for wafer fab processing undertaken as per [PLC].
+The reticles and photomasks are then shipped in a secure manner to the wafer fab processing facilities.